diarmaidm/notes-and-helps/Node.js-Notes.md

 #### In the following steps **replace** `<work directory>` and `<application name>` with the actual names
 1. Navigate to the work directory ```cd <work directory>```
 1. Create the new application ```express <application name>```
-1. ssRun the 2 commands from end of previous step
+1. Run the 2 commands from end of previous step
   * ```cd <application name> && npm install```
   * ```DEBUG=<application name>:* npm start```
   * In chrome navigate to http://localhost:3000/ to verify its working